 INGREDIENTS:

-2 rice cooker cup sushi rice
+2 rice cooker cup sushi rice, 1 1/2 US cup

-1 tablespoon soy sauce
+1/4 cup soy sauce

-1 teaspoon maple syrup
+1 teaspoon brown sugar or maple syrup

-1 nori sheet, cut into 1 inch wide strips
+1 nori sheet, cut into 1-inch wide strips

-Canola oil for cooking
+Oil for cooking

 TO MAKE: